Raleigh Durham FMLA Violation Attorneys

 GMFM represents employees who have been denied FMLA leave, who experienced the change of a job while on FMLA leave, or who have been terminated before or during FMLA leave.
 Our attorneys also advise clients who are considering taking FMLA leave, and work to ensure compliance with the notice and certification requirements.

 If you believe your employer has violated your FMLA rights, contact the experienced attorneys at GMFM.
 We fight to protect your rights.
-In all cases involving employment law we will have a free initial consultation with you to determine the strength of your claim.
+In all cases involving employment law we will have an initial consultation with you to determine the strength of your claim.

 You have rights…we protect them!
 As our client, you will be backed by the credentials, experience and strength to aggressively pursue compensation or a fair settlement in your FMLA claim.
-For a free consultation of your case, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.
+For a consultation of your case, call the legal team of Glenn, Mills, Fisher & Mahoney, P.A. at (919) 683-2135.